JeongyunCho/Cho_Jeongyun_Portfolio/README.md

 # Cho Jeongyun Final Integrated Project

-The basis of this assignment is to create Portfolio Website.
+The basis of this assignment is to show portfolio pieces on a live website.

 ### Prerequisites